 To prevent regression when beginning push-ups, don’t do the exercise only when you have the energy to do it or for less than three times per week.
 If you do so, you may find yourself never mastering the movement.
 Practice daily, and try to commit to 20 or more push-up attempts per day, cumulatively, and you’ll be a push-up pro before long.

 Rule 3: Set a time limit to mastery

-I suggest giving yourself a two-month limit, to begin with.
-If you’re ambitious, one month is not pushing it.
-If you do several push-ups per day for 30 days, you will no doubt have the exercise mastered by the end of the month.
-If for whatever reason you cannot practice push-ups a little every day — like if you do upper body weight training and need recovery time — expose your body to push-ups at least three times per week (20+ reps per day or per workout).
+Set a one or two-month limit to achieve proper push-ups.
+If you do several push-ups per day every day, you will no doubt have the exercise mastered in one month.
+If cannot practice push-ups a little every day, for whatever reason, expose your body to the exercise at least three times per week (20+ reps per day or per workout).
 At a three-day per week rate, you can master a proper push-up in two to three months.

 Don’t stop at basic push-ups.
 Aim for mastery of push-up variations, such as side-to-side, plyo, staggered, and pike push-ups.
 If you set an advanced push-up goal before attempting basic push-ups, you might master the basic movement faster because you will see it as a starting point, rather than an endpoint; a basic push-up becomes something you have to overcome before you can even get to the interesting stuff.
 I incorporate this logic with all my fitness goals, and it’s often a fast-track to learning a plethora of advanced exercises.